eleev/swift-design-patterns/README.md

 8. Law of Demeter (LoD) / Principle of Least Knowledge: An object should only communicate with its immediate neighbors and should not have knowledge of the inner workings of other objects.
 9. Principle of Proximity: Related code and functionality should be placed close together, promoting cohesion and making it easier to understand the relationships between components.
 10. Fail-Fast: Design the system to fail as soon as possible when something goes wrong, making it easier to identify and fix problems.
+11. `GRASP` (General Responsibility Assignment Software Patterns):
+  a. `Information Expert`: Assign a responsibility to the class that has the necessary information.
+  b. `Creator`: Assign the responsibility of creating an object to the class that uses it the most or has the necessary information to create it.
+  c. `Controller`: Assign the responsibility of handling external events to a specific class, often referred to as a controller.
+  d. `Low Coupling`: Minimize dependencies between classes to promote modularity and ease of maintenance.
+  e. `High Cohesion`: Keep related responsibilities within the same class, making the class easier to understand and maintain.
+  f. `Polymorphism`: Use inheritance and interfaces to create flexible and reusable solutions.
+  g. `Pure Fabrication`: Create artificial classes to achieve low coupling and high cohesion when necessary.
+  h. `Indirection`: Introduce an intermediate class to manage relationships between other classes, reducing coupling.
+  i. `Protected Variations`: Identify points of potential variation and create stable interfaces around them to minimize the impact of changes.

 # 📝 References